Is Iodine Safe for Women with Underactive Thyroid or Hashimoto’s?

 No wonder you’re confused.

-The reality is that both too little and too much iodine can harm your thyroid, especially if you have Hashimoto’s or autoimmunity.
+The reality is that both too little and too much iodine can harm your thyroid, especially when certain nutritional deficiencies or insufficiencies are present, or if you already have Hashimoto’s or autoimmunity.

 Let’s unpack this with the latest research, so you can support your thyroid properly and avoid common traps that can sabotage your progress.